InnoIPA/ivit-i-nvidia/task/humanpose_sample/README.md

-# Human Pose Estimation for iVINNO-TensorRT
+# Human Pose Estimation for iVIT-TensorRT

 ## Pre-requirements
 0. Enter the container